-Positive Neurodivergent Representation in the 2026 Winter Olympics: A NYC SLP’s Personal Perspective
+Positive Neurodivergent Representation in the 2026 Winter Olympics: An SLP’s Lens on Therapy for Neurodivergence in NYC

 CC24-Creating-Voices-Blog-Banner

-Positive Neurodivergent Representation in the 2026 Winter Olympics: A NYC SLP’s Personal Perspective
+Positive Neurodivergent Representation in the 2026 Winter Olympics: An SLP’s Lens on Therapy for Neurodivergence in NYC

-As I watched the ice skater Alyssa Liu’s winning performance at the Milan 2026 Winter Olympics, I was awe struck by the pure joy, happiness and ease in which she performed her skating routine.
+As I watched the ice skater Alyssa Liu’s winning performance at the Milan 2026 Winter Olympics, I was awe-struck by the pure joy, happiness, and ease with which she performed her skating routine, embodying the same sense of confidence and authenticity supported through speech therapy for neurodivergence in NYC.

 She did not let the pressure of the moment or the judges shake her.
-She remained focused – using the energy of the crowd to propel and excel her skating performance – reaching an amazing state of natural flow.
+And she remained focused by using the energy of the crowd to propel and excel in her skating performance.
+In this way, she reached an amazing state of natural flow.

 After this mesmerizing gold medal skating performance, I learned that Alyssa Liu was evaluated and diagnosed with ADHD in her last year of high school.

-In recent interviews, Alyssa describes struggling with finishing homework, keeping organized, and working within deadlines.
+In recent interviews, Alyssa describes struggling to finish homework, stay organized, and meet deadlines.

 These are all common struggles people with ADHD experience daily when completing their school work.